-How A Criminal Conviction Impacts Austin Immigrants Seeking Legal Status
+How A Criminal Conviction Impacts Texas Immigrants Seeking Legal Status

 This is the next post in my series on how being charged with a crime impacts immigrants in the Austin, Texas area.
 My last post discussed the impact of search and seizure issues in both criminal and immigration law.
 This was an important topic to address as a deportation proceeding is not stopped by Fourth Amendment violations.
 In this topic I will address another important topic – the impact of a criminal record on one’s effort to gain legal status.